HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/scriptapplications.md

 - When using `prebuiltZip`, make sure the `mainHtmlFile` path is relative to the top-level directory in the ZIP file.
 For `contentRoot`, the path should be relative to that directory.
 Verify paths are correctly formatted based on your content source.

 - If you are using `wcmContentId` for updates and received a "not found" error, the content ID may be incorrect.
 Verify that the content ID is correct and that the content exists in the specified location.

-**projectContext issues**
-- If the projectContext is present, the content will be pushed to the specified site area with a draft status.
-- If the projectContext is not present, it will be pushed to the specified site area with a publish status.

 **Debugging tips**